JoelJebitto/SpacedIn/README.md

 SpacedIn is a spaced repetition web application powered by Spring Boot and React.
 It provides flashcards, deck management and AI-assisted learning.

+## OpenAI API Key

+Place your OpenAI API key in a file named `openai_api_key.txt` at the repository root.
+The backend will read this file to use the ChatGPT API.
+If the file is missing or blank, the application falls back to a local model.

 ## Requirements
 - Java 21
 - Node 18+